A celebration of the Providence Art Club as a cultural force for women artists.

 Complementing Making Her Mark are additional exhibitions, programs and events throughout the Art Club, highlighting the contributions that women of the Providence Art Club have made to the arts from the 1880s until the present.
 The entire ten-week period will illustrate and document the progressive art culture inculcated at the founding of the Providence Art Club.
 Women were not only invited as members, but also participated fully in the Art Club activities.
 Today Providence Art Club women continue to play a vibrant role and make up half of the artist members.

-Making Her Mark Exhibition
+Making Her Mark Curators

 The first major Art Club in America to admit men and women.